Kingcorpe/portmanagement-/replit.md

 ### Key Design Decisions
 - **Separate Account Tables**: Dedicated tables for individual, corporate, and joint accounts for type safety.
 - **Unified Positions Table**: Single table for all holdings, simplifying data retrieval.
+- **Calculated Account Balances**: Account balances are computed dynamically from positions (quantity × currentPrice) rather than stored manually.
+Backend methods calculate these values and return them as `calculatedBalance`.
+Frontend transforms this to `balance` for display.
 - **Robust Validation**: Zod is used for all input validation, especially for monetary fields, which are coerced to numbers, validated, and then stored as strings in Drizzle for decimal precision.
 - **Cascading Deletes**: Configured for data integrity across related entities.
 - **UUIDs**: All primary keys utilize UUIDs.